 This is seriously the easiest and tastiest chicken inasal recipe!
 Chicken Inasal is the Philippines’ famous barbecue or grilled chicken.
-The marinade made from vinegar, lemon and sprite permeates the entire chicken making it both tender and tasty.
-The basting sauce not only adds a vibrant color to the meat but also a lot of flavor that you’ll want to eat all of the chicken skin that gets so crisp and delicious!
+The marinade made from vinegar, lemon and sprite permeate the entire chicken making it both tender and tasty.
+The basting sauce not only adds vibrant color to the meat but also a lot of flavors that you’ll want to eat all of the chicken skin that gets so crisp and delicious!
 This can be roasted in the oven or grilled.

 Before hubby met me, he only ate chicken and beef when it came to meat products.
 He didn’t like eating fish or pork for that matter.
 Thankfully, after being married for nearly 17 years his tastebuds have improved some and now he eats seafood and pork, no problem – I call that a success!
 So, what’s my point and what does it have to do with a yummy chicken recipe?